 - Geckos store metabolic water and fat in their tails.

 - Leopard geckos are vocal and have been known to give off a small “bark” when they are agitated.

 - When hunting, defending their territory, or mating, they will shake their tails.

 - Leopard geckos can see much better than most other lizards and have vision skills that are comparable to the average house cat.

 Ready to bring a leopard gecko home?
-Find a variety of exotic lizards for sale, accessories, food, aquariums, and more at the next Reptile Super Show in your area.
+Find leopard geckos for sale, accessories, food, aquariums, and more at the next Reptile Super Show in your area.
 For more information on our upcoming shows, contact us today to learn more.